 - Distinct from other Aboriginal peoples means distinct for cultural and nationhood purposes.

 The following documentation is mandatory:

-- A completed Genealogy which clearly outlines your Métis ancestry to the mid 1800’s;
+- A completed Genealogy (family tree) which clearly outlines your Métis ancestry to the mid 1800s

-- One (1) piece of photo identification; and
+- One (1) piece of valid photo identification

-- Proof of permanent residency in Alberta for a minimum of ninety (90) consecutive days is required.
+- Proof of permanent residency in Alberta for a minimum of 90 consecutive days is required.
+Documents accepted:

 Incomplete applications will NOT be accepted.

-Once you have obtained the mandatory documents, please present them in person to your Regional Office, or to the Provincial Office in Edmonton.
-Normal processing time for a completed membership is dependant on volumes received and will be longer during periods of high membership intake.
+Once you have obtained the mandatory documents, please present them in person or mail them to your Regional Office, or to the Provincial Head Office in Edmonton.
+Normal processing time for a completed citizenship is dependent on volumes received and will be longer during periods of high citizenship intake.

 Incomplete applications received by mail will not be processed and will be returned to you.

 The information you provide is collected under the authority of the Métis Nation of Alberta Association bylaws.
 This information is collected for the purpose of citizenship registration and any information you provide is protected under the provisions of Alberta’s personal information protection act.